Analysis - Discouraged UK firms wary of asking banks for loans

 "(I need) a bit of finance and it's like: how much?
 What sort of interest?
 Forget it...
 If you're going to do that, the last place you would get a loan from is a bank at the moment."

-SMEs' lack of finance has also been troubling the Bank of England (BoE), and its governor Mervyn King has urged the government to set incentives for banks to beef up lending to credit-strapped firms.
+SMEs' lack of finance has also been troubling the Bank of England, and its governor Mervyn King has urged the government to set incentives for banks to beef up lending to credit-strapped firms.

 In an effort to encourage investment by businesses and so stimulate growth, the BoE has kept interest rates at a record low of 0.5 percent since March 2009.